Liu Zhao -- Young Break Point Emperor of Han Dynasty in History of China

 Dou Xian led Han’s army, allied with southern Huns, defeated northern Huns for several times.

 When the northern Huns wanted to surrender, the southern Huns instigated the negotiation; so Dou Xian commanded his army attacked and chased the rest Huns westward far away until they disappeared.

-From that time on, in Han Empire’s documents, this aggressive and strong nomadic regime that had fought with Han for hundreds of years were finally defeated and perished for good in the history of China.
+From that time on, in the Han Empire’s documents, this aggressive and strong nomadic regime that had fought with Han for hundreds of years was finally defeated and perished for good in the history of China.

 Then Dou Xian was given countless privileges and powers; but he didn’t know that nothing could keep expanding or when to be humble and modest.

-He occupied many farmland illegally, even included a royal princess’ property.
-He kept many professional assassins, and murdered a lord from royal Liu’s clan because of jealousy, and those who disagreed or displeased him.
+He occupied many farmlands illegally, even included a royal princess’ property.
+He kept many professional assassins and murdered a lord from royal Liu’s clan because of jealousy, and those who disagreed or displeased him.

 Soon, Dou Xian and his followers planned to assassinate Emperor Liu Zhao, but the emperor was informed.